-This method is one of the most commonly employed methods for controlling the speed of dc series motor.
+This armature resistance control method is one of the most commonly employed methods for controlling the speed of dc series motor.
 In this method, a variable resistor is attached in series with the armature.
-The arrangement and speed-current characteristics is shown in the figure.
+The arrangement and speed-current characteristics are shown in the figure.

 By the change in the resistance value, a voltage drop across the resistor will change.
 So the for the applied voltage, voltage across the armature will also change.
 The speed of the dc series motor is directly proportional to the applied voltage across the armature.

 By the increase in the series resistance value, a voltage drop will increase.
 Hence, the voltage applied to the armature will decrease and speed reduces.

 The armature resistance control method has some disadvantages like large power is wasted in external resistance.
 Other disadvantages are